breadoliveoilsalt/baseline-react-app-rails-api/README.md

   - The app does not implement Devise or ActiveAdmin.

-To get this baseline app up and running:
+To get this baseline app up and running and check that things are working properly:

 1) Fork and clone the repository.